 What are they?

-The Smooth-coated Otter (Lutrogale perspicillata) is the largest otter in Southeast Asia, and is named after its velvety smooth coat.
+The Smooth-coated Otter (Lutrogale perspicillata), named after its velvety smooth coat, is one of the two otter species found in Singapore and is the largest otter in Southeast Asia.
 It is a mammal, often spotted in our mangroves, mudflats and coastal areas, where it forages for clams, fish, and other small creatures.
 Highly social and using smells and calls to communicate, these otters have webbed paws that are highly adapted for swimming.
 They are playful creatures, and like to swim in a pack of four to twelve while chasing after fish.

 A social creature, the otter lives either in pairs or in family groups.
-Babies are born in a litter of one to three in a den by the riverbank and stay with the parent for some time.
+Babies are born in a litter of up to five in a den by the riverbank and stay with the parent for some time.

 Distribution & Habitat